yachub/vmpooler-provider-vsphere/README.md

 Linux or Windows Guest: `vmtoolsd --cmd "info-get guestinfo.hostname"`

 See the [VMware Tools Administration docs](https://docs.vmware.com/en/VMware-Tools/12.1.0/com.vmware.vsphere.vmwaretools.doc/GUID-D026777B-606D-4442-957A-B953C2049659.html) for more information about querying information from the GuestInfo variable.

+## Releasing

+Follow these steps to publish a new GitHub release, and build and push the gem to <https://rubygems.org>.

+1. Run `./update-changelog` to update `CHANGELOG.md`.
+2. Bump the "VERSION" in `lib/vmpooler-provider-vsphere/version.rb` appropriately based on changes in `CHANGELOG.md` since the last release.
+3. Commit and push changes to a new branch, then open a pull request against `main` and be sure to add the "maintenance" label.
+4. After the pull request is approved and merged, then navigate to Actions --> Release Gem --> run workflow --> Branch: main --> Run workflow.

 ## License